 What are Square Brackets?

 Square brackets are used to store information that can be used later in a workflow.
-The information stored in them may come from a user in a Form Action, be received through a Get Data Action, or be created as part of a workflow.
+The information stored in them may be set up as a default value in a Start action, come from a user in a Form Action, received through a Get Data Action, or created as part of a workflow.
 For example, the result of a calculation can be stored in a square bracket.

 Square brackets can be used across multiple Actions, allowing users to retrieve the information stored in them.
 They can also be used to build intelligent conditions into a workflow, allowing the Workflow to progress differently depending on a square bracket input.
 Current system information such as the time, date, and information about the user is also stored in square brackets.